Where to find the best afternoon tea with kids in London (2024)

 Family friendly afternoon tea at Claridges Hotel is served in The Foyer & Reading Room and includes traditional finger sandwiches with smoked salmon, chicken, ham and egg mayonnaise; warm scones and hand-made pastries.

-The Children’s Afternoon Tea includes a selection of traditional sandwiches, delicious scones and pastries guaranteed to make kids happy include chocolate brownies, raspberry tarts and a strawberry ice cream cone accompanied by hot chocolate.
+The Children’s Afternoon Tea includes a selection of traditional sandwiches, delicious scones and pastries guaranteed to make kids happy include chocolate cake, strawberry tarts and a mango and vanilla ice cream cone accompanied by hot chocolate.
 The children’s menu doubles as a colouring book.

 Cost: £45 per child; £85 per adult